Fall 2023 Online Instructor-Led Courses

 Who should apply?
 Directors, managers, coordinators and animal services officers are encouraged to apply.
 Best for shelter-based organizations with field services, like municipal organizations or organizations with municipal contracts.

-(4) 90-minute Zoom classes over 4-weeks, estimated time commitment of 14 hours for coursework and classes
+(5) 90-minute and (1) 60-minute Zoom classes over 6-weeks, estimated time commitment of 15 hours for coursework and classes

 Humane Education: Tools & Techniques to Expand Your Reach